yufei1009/comp-prob-solv/homework-2-2/Discussion on B2V.md

 ## B2V for Square-Well Potential

-**The square-well potential as a sharp discontinuity at the distance of sigma and lambda-sigma, which introduces both attractive and repulsive interactions.** At low temperatures, the attractive interactions dominate, causing **negative values of B2V**.
+**The square-well potential has a sharp discontinuity at the distance of sigma and lambda-sigma, which introduces both attractive and repulsive interactions.** At low temperatures, the attractive interactions dominate, causing **negative values of B2V**.
 As temperature increases, the influence of the repulsive interaction becomes more pronounced, resulting in a transition to** positive B2V values at higher temperatures.**

 ## B2V for Lennard-Jones Potential